-Joshua Mayfield: Marketing major devotes year after graduation to the Jesuit Volunteer Core
+Joshua Mayfield: Marketing major devotes year after graduation to the Jesuit Volunteer Corps Northwest

-Recent marketing graduate Joshua Mayfield is headed to Juno, Alaska at summer’s end to serve with the Jesuit Volunteer Core for the next year.
-The Long Beach, Calif. native will work as a Health and Living Specialist at a youth center, mentoring and counseling at-risk teens.
+Recent marketing graduate Joshua Mayfield is currently serving in the Jesuit Volunteer Corps Northwest in Juneau, Alaska.
+The Long Beach, Calif. native is working as a Health and Living Specialist at a youth center, mentoring and counseling at-risk teens.

 “I love that service is not only a practice at LMU but ingrained in the mission,” Joshua said.
 “When I’m out serving I just feel a fire burning inside of me and I’m grateful that I get to share my gifts and talents for the betterment of the world.”

-The recipient of the 2016 Father Grahame Award for devotion to service, not to mention a Student Leadership Award, Joshua was an active member of LMU’s Campus Ministry and Ignacio Companions, traveling to such far-off locales as Jamaica, Ecuador, Tanzania, and Rwanda as a part of their immersion trips.
+The recipient of the 2016 Fr.
+Graham S.J.
+Award for devotion to service, not to mention a Student Leadership Award, Joshua was an active member of LMU’s Campus Ministry and Ignacio Companions, traveling to such far-off locales as Jamaica, Ecuador, Tanzania, and Rwanda as a part of their immersion trips.

 Joshua says the experiences provided him with unique insight into the lives of people living on the margins.